scds/text-analysis-2/behind.md

 The importance of working together with communities who are impacted  and their data sovereignty.

-Initiatives like the Corpus of Regional African American Language (CORAAL) project, which  point to possibilit
+Initiatives like the [Corpus of Regional African American Language (CORAAL)](https://oraal.uoregon.edu/coraal) project, which  point to possibilities

 ## Algorithmic Opacity